hliscorp/php-security-api/README.md

 | getCallback | void | integer/string | Gets URI inside application to redirect to in case of successful/insuccessful authentication or insuccessful authorization |
 | getStatus | void | string | Gets authentication/authorization status code (see below) |
 | getTimePenalty | void | integer | Sets number of seconds client will be banned from authenticating as anti-throttling measure |

+Values of *getStatus* describe authentication/authorization outcome and suggest :

+- *login_ok*: login was successful and a redirection to logged in homepage is required
+- *login_failed*: login failed and a redirection to login page is required
+- *logout_ok*: logout was successful and a redirection to login page is required
+- *logout_failed*: logout was unsuccessful and a redirection to login page is required
+- *not_found*: route requested by client not known by any access policy
+- *redirect*: redirection to OAuth2 vendor's authorization request page is required
+- *unauthorized*: route requested by client requires authentication, thus redirection to login page is required
+- *forbidden*: route requested by client is forbidden to current logged in user, thus a redirection to logged in homepage is required

 Developers of non-stateless applications are supposed to handle this exception with something like: